-- 1. Select > Options, Phase Unwrapping. - The Upper Threshold can be modified with the top slider
+1. Select > Options, Phase Unwrapping.

+• The Upper Threshold can be modified with the top slider

-- The Lower Threshold can be modified with the bottom slider - 2.
-Any changes to the Phase Unwrapping parameters are applied to all Background Corrections and Reconstructions.
+The Lower Threshold can be modified with the bottom slider The Enable auto Phase Wrapping can be selected.

+Any changes to the Phase Unwrapping parameters Upper Threshold and Lower Threshold are applied to all Background Corrections and Reconstructions.